rehmatworks/serverpilot-letsencrypt/README.md

 ![serverpilot-letsencrypt](https://raw.githubusercontent.com/rehmatworks/serverpilot-letsencrypt/master/rwssl.png "ServerPilto Let's Encrypt")

-## Donations
-Donations always remind me that my program is needed and appreciated by the community.
-You can [**buy me a coffee here**](https://buymeacoffee.com/rehmat) if you really liked my work.
-This helps and encourages me to dedicate time for open source projects.

 ## Getting Started

 **If you are using my VERY old bash script, you will have to delete it completely first from `/usr/local/bin/rwssl`.**